What Is an AC Recharge?

 - You’ve noticed a buildup of ice on the AC refrigerant line

 - You hear a bubbling or hissing sound coming from the refrigerant line

 Home AC Recharge Costs

 As mentioned, the EPA has phased out Freon for more environmentally friendly alternatives.
-This shift has led to a steady increase in the price of Freon because it is no longer in production.
+This shift has led to a steady increase in the cost of Freon because it is no longer in production.

 While the price of refrigerant can be high, the labor cost to perform an AC recharge should be fairly low: a technician can complete a recharge in a couple of hours.
 Talk to your professional about likely costs.